kenkin360/nbd-vhdx/README.md

   - - - - /media/bin/bitlk-test.vhd
   - PARTUUID=bace284a-01 /root/bace284a-01.fvek bitlk /media/bin/bitlk-test.vhd
   ```
-    The third and fourth entry suggested the same file is actually redundant but what if we sometimes want to pass through the entire device to a vm that `bitlk-test.vhd` is connected to without mapping any BitLocker partition in it?
-We may just comment the fourth entry out.
-On the other hand, if there are more non-BitLocker partitions in `bitlk-test.vhd` we want to mount and describe with `/etc/fstab`, we may choose from entry thee - not to map the BitLocker partition -or- entry four - mount them altogether, then we may leave them as is or comment out them on our demand.
+  The third and fourth entries suggested the same file is redundant.
+However, if you want to pass the entire device through to a virtual machine connected to `bitlk-test.vhd` without mapping any BitLocker partition within it, you can simply comment out the fourth entry.
+On the other hand, if you have non-BitLocker partitions in `bitlk-test.vhd` that you want to mount and describe using `/etc/fstab`, you can choose either the third entry (to not map the BitLocker partition) or the fourth entry (to mount them all together).
+You can leave them as they are or comment them out based on your requirements.

 * /etc/fstab

-    We would just describe partitions to mount on startup in `/etc/fstab` as usual.
-The following is for an example:
+    In the `/etc/fstab` file, you can describe partitions that need to be mounted at startup as usual.
+Here's an example:

     ```
     UUID=xxxxxxxxxxxxxxxx /media/bin ntfs-3g defaults,nodev,nosuid,locale=zh_TW.UTF-8 0 0